 Prioritize maturing the Capabilities that provide your organization the highest business value.

 Every Capability and functional activity can be at a different level of maturity.
-But using this sort of rubric to indicate where we think we are operating allows a convenient shorthand to communicate effectively.
+There is a FinOps Framework Assessment in development and the below sort of rubric to help indicate where we think we are operating allows a convenient shorthand to communicate effectively.

 Capability is understood but not followed by all the major teams within the organization

-most difficult edge cases are identified and effort to resolve has been estimated
+Most difficult edge cases (ones that threaten the financial well-being of the organization) are identified and effort to resolve has been estimated

 Difficult edge cases are being addressed